 To optimize performances of E-Maj installations having a large number of tables, it may be useful to spread log tables and their index on several tablespaces.
+Two properties are available to specify:

-The grpdef_log_dat_tsp column specifies the name of the tablespace to use for the log table of an application table.
-Similarly, the grpdef_log_idx_tsp column specifies the name of the tablespace to use for the index of the log table.
+- the name of the tablespace to use for the log table of an application table, - > the name of the tablespace to use for the index of the log table.

-If a column grpdef_log_dat_tsp or grpdef_log_idx_tsp is NULL (default value), the default tablespace of the current session at tables group creation is used.
+By default, these properties have a NULL value, meaning that the default tablespace of the current session at tables group creation is used.